Datavault-UK/automate-dv-docs/docs/macros/index.md

 | bridge         | :fontawesome-solid-circle-check:{ .required } | :fontawesome-solid-circle-check:{ .required } | :fontawesome-solid-circle-check:{ .required } | :fontawesome-solid-circle-minus:{ .not-required } | :fontawesome-solid-circle-minus:{ .not-required } | :fontawesome-solid-circle-minus:{ .not-required } |

 !!! note "**"
-    These platforms are either planned or actively being worked on by the community and/or internal dbtvault team.
+    These platforms are either planned or actively being worked on by the community and/or internal AutomateDV team.
     See the issues below for more information:

     - [Databricks](https://github.com/Datavault-UK/dbtvault/issues/98)